eduP2P/common/test_suite/README.md

     different endpoint.

-    The mappings created with this rule are also automatically used to translate the destination IP of packets entering private network, since the Linux kernel’s conntrack module
-    [\[4\]](#ref-man_conntrack) keeps track of the sessions using these mappings.
+    The mappings created with this rule are also automatically used to translate the destination IP of packets going to the private network, since the Linux kernel’s conntrack module [\[5\]](#ref-man_conntrack) keeps track of the sessions using these mappings.

 2.  **ADM:** To simulate this type of mapping behaviour, multiple copies